mechanicalobject/mechanicalobject.github.io/_posts/2014-12-17-Technical-interview-Questions-I-have-been-asked-3.md

 tags: [.net, c#, technical interview] published : true
 ---
+In the [previous article]({{ site.baseurl }}{% post_url 2014-12-12-Technical interview-Questions-I-have-been-asked-2 %}){:target="_blank"},
-[In the previous article](http://blog.mechanicalobject.com/2014/12/12/technical-interview-questions-i-have-been-asked-2/) of the series on technical interview questions, I shared the real interview questions I have been asked for middle-sized company that commercialize HR solutions.
+of the series on technical interview questions, I shared the real interview questions I have been asked for middle-sized company that commercialize HR solutions.
 I have gone through my mails and found a memo to myself for a series of interviews I had for job vacancy in a small arbitrage company.

 <!--more-->